Ashley Barton-Lamb, DVM, DACVAA, CVA

 Certification in Veterinary Acupuncture 2013

-Board eligible for American College in Veterinary Anesthesia and Analgesia 2014
+Diplomate, American College in Veterinary Anesthesia and Analgesia, 2014

 Adam Fontaine, Certified Veterinary Technician (CVT)

 Adam graduated from Merrimack College in 2012 with a Bachelor's degree in Biology with a focus in Animal Behavior.
 During his undergraduate studies, he completed an internship at The New England Aquarium in the Penguin Colony and paid his way through school by working at a horse barn.
 In May 2012, Adam accepted a position in the Critical Care Unit (CCU) at Angell Animal Medical Center.
 He moved to Angell’s Surgery service in May 2013, and has been working as an anesthesia technician since July 2013, earning his certification in December 2013.
 Adam has a strong interest in both anesthesia and critical care and hopes to further his education in the near future by attending vet school or pursuing a graduate degree in Animal Sciences.
 He currently lives in Lowell with his two dogs, Bubba (who he adopted from the MSPCA-Angell) and Keeley, as well as two ferrets named Maverick and Goose.